Nordes/CognitiveServices.Translator.Client/README.md

         IncludeAlignment = true, // Return what was translated by what. (see documentation) });

-    // response = array of sentenses + array of target language _logger.LogDebug(response.First().Translations.First().Text);
+    // response = array of sentences + array of target language _logger.LogDebug(response.First().Translations.First().Text);

     return response;